smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 ### CHKFILE Command Parameter Summary

-#### Parameter Keyword
+#### Parameter Keyword/Values/Description
 - FILE
   - IBM i object names.
 File name can be generic.

-DB2: library name / file(table) name.
+    - DB2: library name / file(table) name.
 The file name can be generic, e.g., FIL*.
 For DB2 tables, only a trailing asterisk (*) is supported for generic names.
 A partial name is defined by one or more leading characters (conforming to the rules for IBM i object names).
 - LOCK
   - *NO
   - *YES

-  *YES causes command to report failure if a lock exists on the file object that might prevent a subsequent operation from being performed.
+    - *YES causes command to report failure if a lock exists on the file object that might prevent a subsequent operation from being performed.
 - MEMBER
   - *FIRST
   - IBM i object name

-  Optionally, specify a specific data member name for PF-SRC files, or for multi-member PF-DTA files.
+    - Optionally, specify a specific data member name for PF-SRC files, or for multi-member PF-DTA files.
 (SQL tables do not support multiple data members.)
 - FILNAMPROP
   - *NONE
   - OpCon Property name
   - {dvtoken}

-  File Name Property: Optionally, specify an OpCon Property name (without brackets) that will store the name of the actual file that was found and used for the command.
+    - File Name Property: Optionally, specify an OpCon Property name (without brackets) that will store the name of the actual file that was found and used for the command.
 This feedback is important when a GENERIC* name is submitted.
 An LSAM Dynamic Variable token (with curly braces) can be used to provide the actual name of the OpCon Property at run time.
 - NUMRECPROP
   - *NONE
   -  OpCon Property name
   -  {dvtoken}

-  Number of Records  Property: Optionally, specify an OpCon Property name (without brackets) that will store the digits representing the number of records for the actual file that was found and used for the command.
+     - Number of Records  Property: Optionally, specify an OpCon Property name (without brackets) that will store the digits representing the number of records for the actual file that was found and used for the command.
 An LSAM Dynamic Variable token (with curly braces) can be used to provide the actual name of the OpCon Property at run time.
 - FAILCDPROP
   - *NONE
   - OpCon Property name
   -  {dvtoken}

-  Failure Code (command completion code) Property: Optionally, specify an OpCon Property name (without brackets) that will store the command completion code.
+     - Failure Code (command completion code) Property: Optionally, specify an OpCon Property name (without brackets) that will store the command completion code.
 An LSAM Dynamic Variable token (with curly braces) can be used to provide the actual name of the OpCon Property at run time.
 - FILNAMDV
   - *NONE
   - LSAM Dynamic Variable name

-  File Name Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store the name of the actual file that was found and used for the command.
+    - File Name Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store the name of the actual file that was found and used for the command.
 - NUMRECDV
   - *NONE
   - LSAM Dynamic Variable name

-  Number of Records Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store digits for the number of active records in the actual file that was found and used for the command.
+      - Number of Records Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store digits for the number of active records in the actual file that was found and used for the command.
 - FAILCODEDV
   - *NONE
   - LSAM Dynamic Variable name

-  Failure Code (command completion code) Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store the command completion code.
+     - Failure Code (command completion code) Dynamic Variable: Optionally, specify an LSAM Dynamic Variable name (without curly braces) that will store the command completion code.
 This value can be useful, for example, when developing LSAM Multi-Step Job scripts, to condition actions that might be performed depending on the completion code value.
 - FAILIFZERO
   - *NO
   - *YES

-  Fail If Zero (report job status as failed):
+     - Fail If Zero (report job status as failed):
        - *NO = allow the command to complete normally when a file is found with zero records.
        - *YES = request the command report a failure when the file is found with zero records.

     (Refer also the notes about parameter interactions.)
-- CRTSTRTIME    -
+- CRTSTRTIME
   - 0 (zero)
   - +/- 99999.99 hours, where .99 refers to hundredths of an hour: 0.25 = 15 minutes.

-  The File Create Time must occur after this Start Time value (converted to a time stamp relative to midnight of the Reference Date).
+     - The File Create Time must occur after this Start Time value (converted to a time stamp relative to midnight of the Reference Date).
        - Zero means to ignore this parameter.
        - A negative value indicates the number of hours before midnight.
        - A positive value indicates the number f hours after midnight.
        - Batch Jobs can use the OpCon job's Variables Tab to load $@CRTSTRTIME with a format of hhhhh:mm (+/- hours and minutes).
 - CRTENDTIME
   - 0 (zero)
   - +/- 99999.99 hours, where .99 refers to hundredths of an hour: 0.25 = 15 minutes.

-  The File Create Time must occur before this End Time value (converted to a time stamp relative to midnight of the Reference Date).
+     - The File Create Time must occur before this End Time value (converted to a time stamp relative to midnight of the Reference Date).
         - Zero means to ignore this parameter.
         - A negative value indicates the number of hours before midnight.
         - A positive value indicates the number of hours after midnight.
         - Batch Jobs can use the OpCon job's Variables Tab to load $@CRTENDTIME with a format of hhhhh:mm (+/- hours and minutes.
 - CRTREFDATE
   - *DEFAULT
   - *SCHED
   - *JOB
   - CCYYMMDD
   - {dvtoken}

-  File Create Time Reference Date for midnight: Designates what date is used for midnight.
+     - File Create Time Reference Date for midnight: Designates what date is used for midnight.
 Midnight is considered to be at the start of the specified date.
         - For OpCon jobs, *DEFAULT refers to the Schedule Date of the job.
         - Outside of OpCon (job type is T or A), *DEFAULT refers to the current IBM i system date.
         - *SCHED = use the Schedule Date (only valid for OpCon jobs).
         - *JOB = use the IBM i Job Date.
         - CCYYMMDD = an actual date may be specified, e.g., 20160601 = June 1, 2016.
         - An LSAM Dynamic Variable (with curly braces) can be translated at run time to provide an actual date in the CCYYMMDD format.

   For Enterprise Manager File Arrival jobs, use the job master Variables tab to put the desired Value into the variable $@CRTREFDATE.
 - JOBENDTIME